(Photo Credit: Paramount Pictures/Terry O’Neill) Above: actor Taron Egerton & Elton John– Egerton is amazing!

-In era of pre-Internet radio, Elton was simply everywhere.
-And then when MTV was young in the early 80’s—a channel I watched like it was my job while babysitting my younger brother—Elton John was also a video king.
+In the era of pre-Internet radio, Elton was bursting from grocery store intercoms, wafting around at gas pumps, bouncing out of car steros.
+And then when MTV was young in the early 80’s—a channel I watched like it was my job while babysitting my younger brother—Elton John was a video king.

-He was Broadway-showy, he was poppy, he was ballad-y—none of which impressed me except for “Empty Garden”, the crushing song he wrote for the loss of John Lennon.
-I was *much* more into the unique synthesized funk and “chicken-grease” guitar-playing of a new guy in a trench coat and legwarmers who alternated between shrieking and singing falsetto in an empty church (Prince… song “Cpntroversy”).
+He was Broadway-showy, he was poppy, he was ballad-y— none of which impressed me except for “Empty Garden”, the crushing song he wrote for the loss of John Lennon.
+I was *much* more into the unique synthesized funk and “chicken-grease” guitar-playing of a new guy in a trench coat and legwarmers who alternated between shrieking and singing falsetto in an empty church (Prince… song “Controversy”).

 Are you with me?